In this introductory post to CDNs we will cover:

 The end result is superior site performance.
 Visitors to your site will find fast and reliable content, which will dramatically improve the user experience they receive.
 Site speed also has a direct affect on search engine optimization (SEO), as Google has stated that page load times are taken into account when ranking sites in their search engine.

 In 2015, there were approximately 2.5 million websites using CDN.
-Market research company MarketsandMarkets.com forecasts the global CDN market to grow from USD 7.47 billion in 2017 to USD 30.89 billion by 2022, at an annual growth rate of 32.8% during this period.
+Market research company MarketsandMarkets.com expected the global CDN market to grow from USD 7.47 billion in 2017 to USD 30.89 billion by 2022, at an annual growth rate of 32.8% during this period.

 Advantages and Disadvantages of Using a CDN